-No cash compensation was paid to any directors of the Corporation during the financial year ended July 31, 2019.
-The directors of the Corporation are eligible to receive incentive stock options to purchase Common Shares pursuant to the terms of the 2019 Option Plan.
+No cash compensation was paid to any directors of the Corporation during the financial year ended July 31, 2022.
+The directors of the Corporation are eligible to receive Awards pursuant to the terms of the 2022 Incentive Plan.

 Director Compensation Table for Directors (other than the Named Executive Officers)